 Consider this, however: foundation problems don’t get better with time.
 And they will never be less expensive to repair than they are today.
 Foundation problems can also cause other issues elsewhere in the house.
 In extreme cases, foundation issues have been left so long that an entire basement wall has col

 Finally, there’s your home’s value.
-The Real Estate Seller Disclosure Act requires foundation repair needs to be disclosed to potential home buyers.
-Many realtors say that they are forced to discount homes with foundation structural defects 10-20 percent to make a sale.
-What is your home worth in today's market?
-Now, imagine losing that much money from your home's value by not permanently fixing your foundation.
+In certain states, The Real Estate Seller Disclosure Act requires that a seller tell potential home buyers about foundation problems.
+Realtors often tell us they have to reduce the price of a home with structural defects by 10-20% in order to sell it.
+What is your home worth in today’s market?
+Now, imagine losing that much money from your home’s value by not permanently fixing your foundation.